carrot-kpi/contracts/CONTRIBUTING.md

 property-based fuzzing and standard unit tests are easily supported through the use of Foundry.

-In order to launch tests you can both use Forge commands directly or yarn scripts.
-For example, these are the available yarn scripts:
+In order to launch tests you can both use Forge commands directly or npm scripts.
+For example, these are the available npm scripts:

 - `test`: self explanatory, simply runs the tests.
 - `test:gasreport`: runs the tests giving out a gas consumption report at the